Have you ever been to a truly incredible place or captured a perfect moment?

 If you stress about how your photos are going to turn out, it's probably not doing you or your photography any good.

 Trust me.
-The more fun you have always translates into better photos.
+The more fun you have, the better the photos.
 Always!

 So kick back and enjoy it.
 Because life's too short not to have fun.